dzhong2/PLMIA/README.md

 # MEDUSA

-This repository is for paper "Exploiting Graph Unlearning for Membership Inference Attacks against Graph Neural Networks", which is submitted to AAAI 2024
+This repository is for paper "Exploiting Graph Poisoning and Unlearning to Enhance Link Inference Attacks", which is submitted to AAAI 2025

 ## Run proposed attack
 ### attack feature generation